gvp-257/AnalogControlPanel/examples/Readme.md

 ### Measure Capacitor

 TODO Uses the R-C time constant formula with a known resistance to estimate the value of a capacitor.
+Needs a resistor of known value around 10K, a small resistor of 220R to 330R (value not critical), and one or more capacitors to test.

-### One Pin Many Buttons
+### Multi Button Pin

-TODO shows how to use a resistor ladder and an analog input pin to detect which of five buttons was pressed.
+TODO shows how to use one analog input pin to detect which of five buttons was pressed.
+The example requires five resistors and five button switches as shown in the Readme for MultiButtonPin.
+The technique can be adapted for fewer buttons and maybe one more than five.

 ### Bit Depth 12